sundeepbassi/supershop_v1/README.md

 As a shopper I want to be able  search for a product by name or description so that I can find a specific product that I would like to buy.

 As a shopper I want to be able  easily see what I have searched for and the number of results  so that I can quickly decide whether the product I want is available.

+As a Site User I can create, read, update and delete reviews so that I can leave my feedback about a particular product.(The site user must be registered to use the review function)